-There has been a decline in certain unsafe driving behaviors, like harsh braking and acceleration, but emptier roads have also resulted in a 20% increase in severe speeding, with the trend even more pronounced in urban settings.
+There has been a decline in certain unsafe driving behaviors, like harsh braking and acceleration, but emptier roads have also resulted in a 20% increase in heavy and severe speeding, with the trend even more pronounced in urban settings.

 1. Commercial driving activity has returned to normal, or higher than normal, levels

 On average, U.S. states have returned to be within 95% of pre-COVID-19 commercial driving activity—which we’ve defined as miles driven and the number of operating vehicles on the road.
 But this is not without some variation.

 States that experienced limited to no lockdown restrictions are seeing a faster return to average commercial driving activity pre-pandemic.
 Not only have these states already seen a return to more than 100% of pre-COVID-19 commercial driving activity, but they also saw more modest declines during shutdown periods.
 In the week immediately following Memorial Day, commercial driving activity in these states increased by 7% from pre-COVID-19 baseline levels.
 While this may partly be due to lost activity during the holiday week, overall miles driven and vehicle activity trends continue to show increases above the pre-COVID-19 baseline.

 States with prolonged shutdowns are starting to reach the same level of miles driven as states with only moderate shutdowns.
 This is despite sharper declines in miles driven during peak periods of COVID-19.
 Taken together, this may demonstrate all states are starting to return to pre-COVID-19 commercial driving activity, regardless of shutdown severity.